 A marriage of convenience?

 It seems that many IT leaders have been struggling to find a voice at the top table.
-However, in times of crisis, business leaders have recognized the critical nature of IT in enabling their organizations to function effectively.
+However, during the COVID-19 pandemic, business leaders have recognized the critical nature of IT in enabling their organizations to function effectively.

 The trick now is for IT leaders to capitalize on this new-found reliance, to form long-term relationships where technology leaders are seen as equal with their business counterparts.
 I wonder whether these IT leaders will be able to pull this off.The trick now is for IT leaders to capitalize on their new-found reliance from #COVID19, to form long-term relationships where technology leaders are seen as equal with their business counterparts – @SteveBMorgan #ITSM Click To Tweet

 I’d hope that IT leaders can capitalize upon the newfound trust and credibility they’ve gained as a result of their response to the COVID-19 pandemic.
 If there’s a small positive which can be taken from this global pandemic, it’s that new relationships have been formed.
 Crisis management and disaster recovery will perhaps now take the prominence it deserves on the agenda of senior executives, particularly within those organizations that have called upon heroic responses from their IT teams.

 As a society, I feel that we’ve also become more patient and tolerant of each other, which I believe is another good sign for the chances of a long-term relationship between IT and the business to continue in this positive manner, without the sense of conflict and frustration that’s sometimes witnessed.

 To increase the chances of the new closer relationship actually lasting long after the COVID-19 pandemic, IT leaders can:

 - Ensure that leadership gets to regularly hear about successes in IT delivery

 - Ensure that leadership is regularly involved in reviewing IT risks and issues, so solutions are jointly developed